 Send your proposals to firstname.lastname@example.org by 31 May 2021 5PM.

 Artcore is an international centre for contemporary art and creativity and is home to a gallery, studios, workspaces, shop and café.
 A vibrant hub for artists’ residencies, commissioning, exhibition and critical debate, we offer opportunities for diverse audiences to engage directly with artists and their creative practices through participation and discussion.
 We are a strategic organisation working with a broad range of communities and the cultural, creative industries, community, education, health and regeneration sectors to deliver our programme.

 Location: Artcore Derby

 Position: Full time

-Full Time: 37 hours per week – with the ability to work flexibly
+Part time: 37 hours per week – with the ability to work flexibly

 The post holder will be working closely with our Artistic Director and programme producer with a background working in a fast paced arts environment.
 Assistant Curator will be a creative and focused individual with some previous experience, knowledge and understanding of the visual arts.